nordic-rse/nordic-rse.github.io/content/events/2024-in-person-conference/_index.md

 Most research is already built on a foundation of sofware tools and the quality and reliability of those tools is key to producing reliable results.
 And the importance of software keeps growing.
-In this conference we want to talk about what software you are use for your research and how you use it, the software you develop and how you go about developing it.
+In this conference we want to talk about what software you use for your research and how you use it, the software you develop and how you go about developing it.

 ## Where